jahanvisharma-dotcom/HackerRank-ProjectEuler/README.md

 # HackerRank-ProjectEuler-
-These are the programs of
+These are the programs of hackerrank